swaptacular/swpt_accounts/protocol.rst

 ``debtor_id``, ``creditor_id``, and ``transfer_id`` fields in the
 received message are the same as the values stored in the RT record, the record SHOULD be deleted; otherwise the message MUST be ignored.

+.. [#cr-retention] The retention of committed `RT record`_\s is necessary to prevent problems caused by message re-delivery.
+Consider the following scenario: a transfer has been prepared and committed (finalized), but the `PreparedTransfer`_ message is re-delivered a second time.
+Had the RT record been deleted right away, the already committed transfer would be dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing messages.
+In most cases, this would be a serious problem.

+.. [#staled-records] If the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `RT record`_ for the committed transfer MAY be deleted, nevertheless.

+.. [#dismissed-records] Note that `FinalizedTransfer`_ messages are emitted for dismissed transfers as well.
+Therefore, the most straightforward policy is to delete `RT record`_\s for both committed and dismissed transfers the same way.

+.. [#crr-match] The matching `RT record`_ MUST have the same ``coordinator_type``, ``coordinator_id``, and
+  ``coordinator_request_id`` values as the received `PreparedTransfer`_ message.
+Additionally, the values of other fields in the received message MAY be verified as well, so as to ensure that the server behaves as expected.

+.. [#dismiss-transfer] A prepared transfer is dismissed by sending a `FinalizeTransfer`_ message, with zero ``committed_amount``.

+.. [#prepared-records] Note that at some point a `FinalizeTransfer`_ message MUST be sent for each "prepared" `RT record`_, and the record's status MUST be set to "finalized".
+Often this can be done immediately, in which case the RT record will change its status from "initiated", to "finalized" directly.

 AD record